 Jeff Smedstad, Elote Café, Sedona

-Join the discussion as three “Check, Please!
-Arizona” guests dish about Elote Café’s creative, original, Southwestern and Mexican cuisine.
+Three “Check, Please!
+Arizona” guests chatted about Elote Café’s creative, original, Southwestern and Mexican cuisine.

 Outstanding Bar Program